Paul Maynard

 Partner, Employment Law

-He has been involved in many of the leading business protection cases of the last two decades including Crowson Fabrics v Rider [2007] – preparatory steps to compete being in breach of the duty of fidelity; Whitmar Publications v Gamage [2013] – the first injunction to prevent misuse of LinkedIn contacts; Planon v Gilligan [2022] – the correct approach to the enforceability of a non-compete clause and Willow Oak Developments v Silverwood [2006] – refusal to agree new restrictive covenants can justify dismissal.
+He has been involved in many of the leading business protection cases of the last two decades including Crowson Fabrics v Rider [2007] – preparatory steps to compete being in breach of the duty of fidelity; Whitmar Publications v Gamage [2013] – the first injunction to prevent misuse of LinkedIn contacts; Planon v Gilligan [2022] – the correct approach to the enforceability of a non-compete clause PSN Recruitment (t/a Cosmopolitan Recruitment) v Ludley and Greenscape [2023] assessment of damages for passing off in IPEC and Willow Oak Developments v Silverwood [2006] – refusal to agree new restrictive covenants can justify dismissal.

-He has been instructed in many other cases that have been resolved successfully before judgment, including a long running business diversion claim by the F3 Group against two former directors, which settled for a substantial sum following successful applications for injunctions and specific disclosure.
-Paul is regularly sought out just to advise on business protection issues in the context of both disputes and transactions, having authored the UK chapter of a leading international textbook on the subject for the Centre for International Legal Studies in Salzburg.
+He has been instructed in many other cases that have been resolved successfully before judgment, sometimes on confidential terms including a long running business diversion claim by the F3 Group against two former directors, which settled for a substantial sum following successful applications for injunctions and specific disclosure.
+Paul is regularly sought out just to advise on business protection issues in the context of both disputes and transactions, having authored a leading international textbook on the subject for the Institute for European and International Law in Vienna.

 Paul takes pride in achieving innovative solutions to help businesses and business owners resolve their problems.
 He is regularly instructed in respect of partnership exits, derivative claims and unfair prejudice petitions, utilising his experience of both employment and commercial law to unlock often the most intractable disputes.